-A similar change of stress is also observed for feminine nouns, e.g. réki (rivers.PL) vs. reki (river.DU).
+A similar change of stress is also observed for feminine nouns, e.g. rEki (rivers-pl.) vs. rekI (river-dual).
 This change in the stress pattern is hard to explain if both instances involve the same grammatical form.
 But recognizing that a different, though closely related, form is used in the numeral phrase, resolves this tension.
-We consider the shifted stress form a 'frozen' dual ending that for some reason has resisted the overall transition to Genitive singular.
-Another piece of evidence comes from a series of regular plurals deriving from masculine nouns that are historically duals, more specifically, anatomical and natural duals, and thus have retained the original dual ending: rogá 'horns', boká 'body flanks', glazá 'eyes', rukavá 'sleeves', beregá 'shores' (the regular nominative plural ending for masculine nouns is -i/-y).
+We consider the shifted stress form a "frozen" dual ending that for some reason has resisted the overall transition to genitive singular.
+Another piece of evidence in favor of this conjecture comes from a series of regular plurals deriving from masculine nouns that are historically duals, more specifically, anatomical and natural duals, and thus have retained the original dual ending: rogA "horns", bokA "body flanks", glazA "eyes", rukavA "sleeves", beregA "shores" (the regular nominative plural ending for masculine nouns is -i/-y).

-The final loss of the dual in the grammatical system of Russian is thought to have taken place in the 14th-15th century, when three separate East Slavic language varieties (Russian, Ukrainian and Byelo-Russian) were formed.
+The final loss of the dual in the grammatical system of Russian is usually attributed to XIV-XV century, when three separate East Slavic language varieties (Russian, Ukrainian and Byelo-Russian) were formed.

-3.2 Changes in the agreement patterns for lower and higher numerals and četyre 'four' (as well as jedin- 'one' which we put aside for the moment) are historically adjectives and as such, agree with the noun in Case, gender and number: thus, with dva, the noun shows up in dual, and with tri and četyre the noun is in plural, as Table 2 illustrates.
+3.2 Changes in the agreement patterns for lower and higher numerals

+An important fact about Old Russian numerals is their cross-categorial nature.
+There was no separate category Numeral in the old language.
+Words dva "two", tri "three" and četyre "four" (as well as jedin- "one" which we put aside for the moment) are historically adjectives and as such, agree with the noun in case, gender and number: thus with dva the noun shows up in dual, and with tri and četyre the noun is in plural: